-The first sale of a Univac I was to the US Census Bureau in 1953 to help process the 1950 census data.
-The first commercial sale of a Univac I was to General Electric in 1954 to use in its brand new Major Appliance Division plant in Louisville, Kentucky.
+The first sale of the Univac I was to the US Census Bureau in 1953 to help process the 1950 census data.
+The first commercial sale of the Univac I was to General Electric in 1954 to use in its brand new Major Appliance Division plant in Louisville, Kentucky.
 GE had designed this state of the art factory with the most modern manufacturing facilities to produce washers and dryers, dishwashers and disposers, refrigerators and freezers and electric ovens and ranges.
-As part of its plan to automate its production facilities and make Louisville a showcase location, GE decided to use a computer not only to process payrolls and other accounting applications but also for manufacturing control and planning functions.
+As part of its plan to automate its production facilities and make Louisville a showcase location, GE decided to use a computer not only to process payrolls and other accounting applications but also to consider using the Univac I for manufacturing control and planning functions.

-GE Corporate Accounting Services took primary responsibility for designing and programming the first payroll system, which was to be used initially by the Washer and Dryer Department.
-They assembled a large team of people from Accounting Services, from the Arthur Anderson accounting firm and additional people from Univac itself (which was a division of Remington Rand/Sperry Rand at that time).
+GE Corporate Accounting Services took primary responsibility for designing and programming the first payroll system, to be used initially by the Washer and Dryer Department.
+This was a large team of people from Accounting Services, the Arthur Anderson accounting firm and a number of people from Univac itself.

 GE Corporate Production Control Services took responsibility for designing and programming a manufacturing control system for the Dishwasher and Disposer Department.
 I was given this assignment and spent the next three months in Louisville (with my wife and 2 small children) developing these applications.
 I then spent three months back in NY City debugging the programs I had written (I'm not sure that it was even called debugging at that time).
-The programs were then installed in Louisville and were operational long before the payroll system was completed (possibly another argument in favor of Fred Brooks' theory as expressed much later in "The Mythical Man-Month" that putting on more people to do a job often increases the time required; it doesn't reduce it).
+The programs were then installed in Louisville and were operational long before the payroll system was completed (possibly another argument in favor of Fred Brooks' theory as expressed much later in "The Mythical Man-Month" that putting on more people to do a job often increases the time required, it doesn't reduce it).